 Seventh and eighth grade students have an English course each year.
 They learn basic research and citation, proofreading and revision, as well as organizational skills.
 Grammatical rules are introduced along the way, and when necessary, grammatical textbooks are used.
 Students are taught to write in various genres from fantasy fiction to the rigorous persuasive essay.
 At this level, students are pushed to develop strong thesis statements and to support their claims with evidence; the idea of writing for an audience is also considered at length.

 At the 7th and 8th-grade levels, history and literature are taught alongside each other.
 The 7th grade students study history from the beginning to 1400 C.E., and the 8th-grade students study world history from 1400 to the present.
 History is taught in a larger context, with an interdisciplinary focus.
 Connections are made among such topics as science and literature.
 The literature selection directly coincide with the students’ current historical studies.
-Depending on the year, 9th-grade students study either AP World History or AP Human Geography.
-Their earlier studies of World History leave them well prepared for such challenging coursework.
-At this level, writing becomes an additional focus of literature class.

 At this level, students also continue their daily study of vocal and instrumental music.
 Students have daily foreign language class, physical education, and art.
 As you can see, the middle school students have a busy workday, which keeps them engaged in the learning process.